 // Create an opaque image of the same size as the original

-PImage edgeImg = createImage(img.width, img.height, RGB);
+PImage edgeImg = createImage(grayImg.width, grayImg.height, RGB);

-// Loop through every pixel in the image.
+// Loop through every pixel in the image

-for (int y = 1; y < img.height-1; y++) { // Skip top and bottom edges
+for (int y = 1; y < grayImg.height-1; y++) { // Skip top and bottom edges

-for (int x = 1; x < img.width-1; x++) { // Skip left and right edges
+for (int x = 1; x < grayImg.width-1; x++) { // Skip left and right edges

 for (int ky = -1; ky <= 1; ky++) {